elicorrales/learn-rust-modules-crates/README.md

 # A Module Project

-### We create a new project, using the "bin-lin" project above as a starting point.
+### We create a new project, using the "bin-lib" project above as a starting point.
 ```
 cd a-module-project/
 ```